Earth Day 2023

 What is Earth Day?

 Every year on April 22, Earth Day marks the anniversary of the birth of the modern environmental movement that began in 1970.
 Since then it has grown into a global event that includes a huge range of events coordinated by EARTHDAY.ORG.
 As the climate crisis becomes ever more serious, each Earth Day that comes along takes on extra significance.

 It is believed that over 1 Billion people celebrate Earth Day in more than 193 countries.
 We strongly support this global initiative and feel that many of their values of environmental conservation resonate closely with our own.

-There are thousands of events taking place all across the world from tree-planting to clean-up efforts.
-There is a litter picking session along the banks of the River Don near our office in Sheffield.
+There are thousands of events taking place all across the world from tree planting to clean-up efforts.
 Use this map to find out events near you.
 If there’s nothing currently happening in your area, why not organise your own event?